geracia2/Space_Invaders/README.md

 https://craftpix.net/# Space_Invaders

 # Approach
-I wanted to _combine my current knowledge_ as well as learn the following new things:
+I wanted to combine my **_current knowledge_** as well as learn the following new things:
+- canvas
-- canvas and how to work with sprites
+- how to work with sprite sheets
 - gravity
 - sprite changes
 - keyboard inputs